 Different colour tones can be produced by different colouring processes.
-We use tailored anodising inks, which are customised towards the anodised layer, producing a characteristic appearance.
+We use tailored anodizing inks, which are customised towards the anodized layer, producing a characteristic appearance.

 The colour effect and the overall impact is dependent on the alloy used, the method of mechanical pre-treatment, and the surface coating method used.
 Upon appointment of the contract, it is our company requirement to produce samples showing the limitations within a certain colour range of the application.